 - Dry wood ear can be found in most well-stocked groceries.
 You can also find them in Asian or Chinese markets.
 I usually get my wood ear online.

-- Sambal oelek - A ground chili paste, this is what gives heat to Hunan tofu.
+- Sambal oelek - A ground chili paste that provides heat for Hunan tofu.

 - Coconut sugar - You can use any other granulated sugar like cane sugar or brown sugar in place.